 Cloning of angiotensin converting enzyme (ACE) and the major receptor for angiotensin II (AT1).
 Determination that testis ACE is the result of an intragenic, testis-specific promoter.
 Studies characterizing angiotensin II, the AT1 receptor and intracellular kinase activation.
 Creation of a mouse model null for ACE.
 Determination that ACE is important in hematopoiesis, reproduction and lung injury.
 Discovery that mice with the over expression of ACE in macrophages have an enhanced immune response to tumors.

-The use of mouse genetic models to investigate the physiology and biochemistry of the renin-angiotensin system in cardiovascular disease, cancer and lung injury.
+The use of mouse genetic models to investigate the physiology and biochemistry of the renin-angiotensin system in cardiovascular disease, cancer and Alzheimer's disease.
 The manipulation of the renin-angiotensin system as a means of increasing immune resistance to cancer.

 © Copyright 2000-2007 Cedars-Sinai Health System.
 All rights reserved.